tomcatmanager/tomcatmanager/README.md

 	tomcat-manager>

-# Features
+## Features

-This script can perform all of the same functions that can be done with the web based tomcat-admin application included with tomcat.
-The following functions are available:
+The following functions from the [Tomcat Manager](https://tomcat.apache.org/tomcat-8.5-doc/manager-howto.html) web application are available:

- -   ****serverinfo**** - give some information about the tomcat server, including JVM version, OS Architecture and version, and Tomcat version
- -   **sessions** - display active sessions for a particular tomcat application, with a breakdown of session inactivity by time
  - **list** - show all applications running inside the tomcat server
  - **deploy** - install a local war file in the tomcat server
  - **undeploy** - stop execution of and remove a tomcat application from the tomcat server
  - **start** - start a tomcat application that has already been deployed in the tomcat server
  - **stop** - stop execution of a tomcat application but leave it deployed in the tomcat server
  - **reload** - stop and start a tomcat application
+ - **sessions** - display active sessions for a particular tomcat application, with a breakdown of session inactivity by time
+ - **expire** - expire idle sessions
+ - **serverinfo** - give some information about the tomcat server, including JVM version, OS Architecture and version, and Tomcat version
+ - **status** - get XML document with details of tomcat server
  - **resources** - show the JNDI resources configured in tomcat
+ - **findleaks** - find tomcat apps that are leaking memory
+ - **sslConnectorCiphers** - show SSL/TLS ciphers configured for each connector
+ - **threaddump** - show a jvm thread dump
+ - **vminfo** - show information about the jvm

-There are a few commands that don't do anything to Tomcat, but are necessary for utilization of the script:
+There are a few commands that don't do anything to Tomcat, but are necessary for or enhance the operation of the script:

  - **connect** - link to an instance of the tomcat manager by url, user and password
+ - **exit_code** - show the value of the exit_code variable, similar to $? in sh/ksh/bash
+ - **version** show the version information about this script
  - **help** - get help about a particular command, including usage and parameters
  - **exit** - if you are in interactive mode, exit back to the command line
+ - **quit** - same as exit

-# License
+## License

 Check the LICENSE file.
 It's the MIT License, which means you can do whatever you want, as long as you keep the copyright notice.